aarontrinh02/MoSAUD/README.md

 The code is built off of [SUPE](https://github.com/rail-berkeley/supe) with inspiration from [SkiMo](https://github.com/clvrai/skimo).

+You will need to login with wandb to view the results.

 Before setting up the environment, make sure that MuJoCo and the dependencies for mujoco-py are installed (https://github.com/openai/mujoco-py).
 Then, run the `create_env.sh` script, which will create the conda environment and download the pretrained checkpoints.

 # Reproducing Experiments in the Paper